 The Google keyword planner helps you build search network campaigns, ad group ideas, and historical statistics to give you the best idea of what will perform the best for your organization.
-You can keep of these keywords in groups and lists, and stay competitive by tracking your Google budgets against them.
+You can keep these keywords in groups and lists, and stay competitive by tracking your Google budgets against them.

-While there are a ton of applications out there to track the traffic and acquisition to various pieces of content on your website, Google Analytics is the most robust and commonly used tool for doing so.
+While there are a ton of applications out there to track the traffic and acquisition of various pieces of content on your website, Google Analytics is the most robust and commonly used tool for doing so.

-Use Google analytics to see which channels are best for content promotion, which pieces of content are driving the most amount of traffic to your website, which keywords your website ranks for the best, and more.
+Use Google Analytics to see which channels are best for content promotion, which pieces of content are driving the most amount of traffic to your website, which keywords your website ranks for the best, and more.